The Pink Floyd and Syd Barrett Story: Plot

 The focus of the film is Syd Barrett, the lead vocalist and guitarist of the early Pink Floyd, who created their unique psychedelic sound and most of the band's early songs, including the singles "Arnold Layne" and "See Emily Play" and much of their first album The Piper at the Gates of Dawn.

 Barrett's name passed into rock folklore when he was kicked out of Pink Floyd in 1968 and, after two solo albums, disappeared from music altogether amid rumours of a drug-induced breakdown.

 The Pink Floyd and Syd Barrett Story has contributions from Humble Pie drummer Jerry Shirley (who played on Barrett's two solo albums The Madcap Laughs and Barrett as well as Barrett's final London concert on 6 June 1970 with David Gilmour, when Barrett abruptly left the stage after playing only four numbers), bassist Jack Monck who played at Barrett's last public concert in 1972 at the Cambridge Corn Exchange, producer Joe Boyd who produced "Arnold Layne", photographer Mick Rock who photographed Barrett for The Madcap Laughs cover, and artist Duggie Fields who shared an apartment in London's Earls Court with Barrett in 1968 and witnessed his changing mental state at close hand.

-According to his sister, Barrett watched the documentary when it was broadcast on the BBC.
+According to The Observer, Barrett watched the documentary at his sister's house when it was broadcast on the BBC.
 He apparently found it "too loud", although he did enjoy seeing Mike Leonard, whom he referred to as his "teacher".
 He also enjoyed hearing "See Emily Play" again.
+However, in 2024, Barrett's sister denied this.